 When most people hear the words ‘private investigator’ they often picture a person in a trench coat, with dark sunglasses, holding a magnifying glass or a long-lensed camera.
-This is far from the modern day reality of private investigations – no one uses long lensed cameras anymore!
+This is far from the modern day reality of private investigations.
+Long lensed cameras are out.
+Social media searches are in.

 Another common misconception is that the powers held by private investigators are often confused for those of law enforcement.
 The reality is, everything available to private investigators is legally accessible for any regular person to find.
 The true skill of a private investigator lies in their ability to search through everything available to them to pinpoint the right information.
 It is all about knowing where to look.